FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 4. Use in Flavors

-Acetal is utilized across various flavor categories, including fruit, alcoholic beverages, and confectionery.
-It acts as a flavor enhancer, providing a fresh and fruity note that complements other ingredients.
-Typical use levels in finished food or beverage products range from 0.5 to 5 ppm, with industry-typical concentrations around 2 ppm.
-Acetal is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.
+Acetal is utilized in various flavor categories, including fruit, confectionery, and alcoholic beverages.
+It serves as a functional impact note, enhancing the freshness and authenticity of fruit flavors.
+Typical use levels in finished products range from 1 to 20 ppm, with higher concentrations potentially leading to overpowering effects.
+Acetal is stable under typical food processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature